Humans are wired to be touched. From birth until the day we die, our need for physical contact remains.

-Whether this is due to a rise in technology use, a fear of touching being viewed as inappropriate, or simple cultural factors, no one is sure.
+Why cultures vary in their acceptance of touch, no one is sure.
+It may be due to the rise in technology use, a fear of touching being viewed as inappropriate, or cultural factors.

-But studies have found that missing out on regular human touch can have some serious and long-lasting effects.
+But research from 2014 has found that missing out on regular human touch can have some serious and long-lasting effects.